pjakiela/ECON523/exercises/E5-TWFE.md

-However, when we include country and year fixed effects, we convert our treatment dummy into a continuous measure of treatment intensity - specifically a measure of treatment intensity that is not explained/predicted by our country year fixed effects.
+However, when we include country and year fixed effects, we convert our treatment dummy into a continuous measure of treatment intensity - specifically a measure of treatment intensity that is not explained/predicted by our country-year fixed effects.

 There is an important difference between regression on a dummy variable and regression on a continuous measure of treatment intensity (as we saw in earlier modules):  when we regress